 1. Region of Interest and Flow Domain

-Once it’s defined, the Flow domain (Wind tunnel) around it is automatically created.
-You can see the flow domain by clicking the eye icon.
+Once you define the ROI, you will be able to see the Flow domain (Wind tunnel) around it by clicking the eye icon.

-In PWC analysis, the LBM solver calculates the aerodynamics effects inside the flow domain and generates a comfort map.
-Even though the velocity, pressure, and turbulence values are calculated, these data are not saved as default.
+In PWC analysis, the LBM solver by Pacefish®\(^1\) calculates the aerodynamics effects inside the flow domain and generates a comfort map.
+Even though the solver calculates the velocity, pressure, and turbulence values, it does not automatically saves all the data due to the storage space concerns.
 The user needs to define a region and set additional results for export.

 2. Geometry Primitives